Lonsdorf-Lab/lonsdorf-lab.github.io/publications/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Publications

 Here you can find all our publications ordered by year.
-Below you can filter for specific lab members.
+You can filter for specific lab members.

-{% include section.html %}

-## Highlighted

-{% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %}

 {% include section.html %}